Application Extended: Still Accepting Applications

 A Community of Scholars

-As a graduate student in our program, you’ll be welcomed into a strong, supportive learning community that takes an additive view of second language and culture acquisition, and believes that fluency in multiple languages is better than fluency in one.
+As a graduate student in our program, you’ll be welcomed into a strong, supportive learning community that takes an additive view of language and culture development, and believes that multilingualism is a valuable resource.
 Our faculty members are recognized leaders in the field, and are always available to students both through the courses they teach as well as through individual advisement.

 Study Abroad Opportunities

 You'll have unique opportunities to study the interrelationship among language, culture, and learning from an intercultural perspective in the Dominican Republic and China and Hong Kong, or take part in other NYU Steinhardt global study programs.

 This program leads to eligibility for New York State initial teaching certification for teaching English to speakers of other languages (TESOL), grades K–12, and prepares you for careers including: